 Puccano saw no sign of the older man and after looking for a short time, he returned to the bus.
 He couldn't shake the feeling that something was watching him.
 He found the other man who had been a passenger on the bus outside when he returned.

 "Mr. ... uh ..."
 Carthage said.

 "Puccano," Puccano said.
 "Charles Puccano."

 "Charles, I'm Jason Carthage," Cartage said, shaking his hand.

-[&]quot;I don't know."
+"I tried to start the bus and it wouldn't turn over."